Phase One

 Allow: 1:30 - 2:30 Hours

-In this third week of Phase 1, children will learn about Aspect 2: general sound discrimination – instrumental sounds and Aspect 3: General sound discrimination – body percussion – Children will develop awareness of sounds and rhythms and Aspect 4: Rhythm and rhyme – Children will experience and develop an awareness of rhythm and rhyme in speech, stories and music.
-Children will make their own shakers and learn the song “Shake the sillies out”.
+In this third week of Phase 1, children will learn about Aspect 2: instrumental sounds and Aspect 4: rhythm and rhyme.
+Children will experience and develop an awareness of rhythm and rhyme in speech, stories and music.
+Children will learn “The Grand Old Duke of York” and will have a go at making their own instruments.

 Allow: 1:30 - 2:30 Hours